 • Book of the Week:

 - Elephant Craft - Use the template to create this fun craft.
-Point out all of the circles used in this craft.
+Be Intentional in pointing out all of the circles used to create the elephant.

 - Shape Elephant - Paint a gray circle.
 Glue two rectangles (lines as legs), triangle (ear), and semi-circle (trunk) along with a googly eye to the circle to form an elephant.
 (Thank you to Lindsay for the idea, adapted from here.)

 - Play with a sorting toy.
 Talk about the different colors and shapes.
 Always allow the child as much opportunity as possible to do the activity without assistance.
 A little frustration and work enhance the positive feeling so success.
 Assist when needed, but only in small doses.

 Jump forward.
 Act like a frog or kangaroo.